 In contrast, 802.11 starts the equivalent to Td as soon as the medium is detected to be free.
 This means that LAA could take up to an extra 43 µs deferring (assuming, for example, that p = 3) compared to 802.11 before it resumes its countdown after an interruption.

 This example demonstrates a problem in the LAA access mechanism.
 While this problem actually represents an advantage for 802.11 over LAA, it also highlights that the LAA access mechanism is generally underspecified.
-Other comments from IEEE 802 also emphasise this point
+Other comments from IEEE 802 also emphasize this point

 Solution: The LAA access mechanism should be better aligned with 802.11 EDCA